 - A 4.2 is considered passing in Uniform Bar Exam jurisdictions that require a score of 280 to pass.

 Most students make the mistake of just assuming they passed the MPT and MEE portion of the exam when in reality, they have work to do!
-Make sure to carefully examine your score report to see if you actually passed either of these portions of the exam!
+Make sure to carefully examine your score report to see if you actually passed either portion of the exam!

-If you are not in a Uniform Bar Exam state, please consult with your jurisdiction to see what their grading scale is and what a passing score is.
+If you are not in a Uniform Bar Exam state, please consult with your jurisdiction for its grading scale and what a passing score is.

 If you did not pass the bar exam, we recommend you read this detailed post on what to do if you failed the bar exam.
 The last thing you want to do is make the same mistakes and fail it again!
 We tell you how to avoid that and how to study better!

 New: We have an excellent On Demand course available for those looking for a fresh new approach on the bar exam.
 Check out the advantages of our course here.
 It is on sale for a limited time!

 If you have questions about how to interpret your bar exam score report, feel free to post in the comments below or contact us.